Salt & Wind Travel

 Take Your Time

-Many tour groups take people up for sunrise at Haleakalā and then bolt, which is a shame because they miss out on the rest of the park.
-Instead of fighting traffic down the hill, hang around a bit, whether to hike the Sliding Sands Trail, check the sandalwood trees at Hosmer Grove, or just pull over to glance at the silverswords.
+Many tour groups take people up to Haleakalā for sunrise and then depart, which is a shame because they miss out on the rest of the park.
+Instead of fighting traffic down the hill, hang around to hike the Sliding Sands Trail, check out the sandalwood trees at Hosmer Grove, or glance at the silverswords.

 Sunset Is Great, Too

-Stop in Makawao For Breakfast
+Stop in Makawao or Kula For Breakfast

 Frequently Asked Questions About Sunrise At Haleakala